SEND

 emotionally and academically in all areas of the curriculum.

 Our admissions process is part of the local authority’s co-ordinated scheme.
-Children with an Educational Health Care Plan or statement that name St Laurence Church Junior School will be offered a place first.
+Children with an Educational Health Care Plan that names St Laurence Church Junior School will be offered a place first.
 This is not an over subscription criterion.

 What is SEND?